Why you must follow your head and your heart when starting your own company

-"My advice is to choose as a missionary, then execute as a mercenary," she writes.
-"Personally, I think each mindset has its place, and that the secret to a successful and fulfilling journey is to put them in the correct order.
-Namely, when you're choosing your business, think like a missionary.
-Once you're committed to a business, run your ship like a mercenary.
-This is far preferable to the reverse order."
+“My advice is to choose as a missionary, then execute as a mercenary,” she writes.
+“Personally, I think each mindset has its place.
+The secret to a successful and fulfilling journey is to put them in the correct order.
+Namely, when you’re choosing your business, think like a missionary.
+Once you’re committed to a business, run your ship like a mercenary.
+This is far preferable to the reverse order.”

 While your passion should fuel your decision-making early on, make sure you use your brain to cover all your bases as you start your company.
 Incorporating your business is an important step and can help ensure you are set up to run a business you love.